griptape-ai/griptape-docs/docs/griptape-framework/data/query-engines.md

-Query engines can be used to search text storages.
+Query engines are used to search text storages.

 ## VectorQueryEngine